 PE & Sports Premium

-- Provide high quality subsidised after school sports clubs
+• Continue to provide high quality subsidised before and after school sports clubs

-- Improve the opportunities for children to take part in competitive sports
+• Improve the opportunities for children to take part in competitive sports, including children in KS1

 Ensure that high quality PE and sport is sustainable at All Saints by:

 • engaging the services of an Olympic athlete to deliver curriculum coverage